wire-elements/modal/README.md

 }
 ```

-It's also possible to add parameters to your events:
+It's also possible to add attributes to your events:

 ```php
 public function update()